RamiAlzayat/cognigy-chat-demo/README.md

 # Cognigy Chat app

-The Demo is deployed on my RPI3 server: https://cognigy.alzayat.de/
+The Demo is deployed on: https://cognigy.alzayat.de/

 ## Dev Requirements